moziar/obsidian-external-links-icon/README.md

 To add a custom icon, click **Add Website** or **Add URL Scheme** in the settings.

 - Only **SVG** format is supported.
-- We recommend compressing your SVG file before uploading to improve performance.
+- The plugin will auto compress icon to improve performance.

 ## Performance
 This plugin is designed for high performance.

-Every image has been meticulously optimized, with most displayed in `SVG` format.
+Every built-in image has been meticulously optimized, with most displayed in `SVG` format.

 Some icons are adaptive to the _Base color scheme_ and will automatically adjust their highlight color accordingly.

 ## Installation
+### From Obsidian Community (Recommended)
+Open the Community Plugins tab in the settings and search for "Iconify" (or click [here](https://obsidian.md/plugins?id=external-links-icon)).

+### Manual Installation
 Use the [BRAT](https://github.com/TfTHacker/obsidian42-brat) to install this plugin.

 1. Install [BRAT](https://obsidian.md/plugins?id=obsidian42-brat) Obsidian plugin